 For students currently accepted for advanced placement by the IVC Nursing Department.
-Provides the student with fundamental concepts of the structure and physiology of nondisease and disease producing microorganisms with lesser emphasis on nondisease producers than BIOL 220 (Formerly BIOL 21).
+Provides student with fundamental concepts of the structure and physiology of non-disease and disease producing microorganisms with lesser emphasis on non-disease producers than BIOL 220 .
 Basic techniques for culturing, staining, and identifying bacteria.
 (Nontransferable, nondegree applicable) (Formerly BIOL 22)